Scholarships for Social Change

 - Public safety

-Exclusion criteria: Non-qualifying impact areas include work to propagate ideological views serving partisan interest groups, including political parties, spiritual organizations, or any advocacy that includes the dissemination of ideologies which include inequality, intolerance, unhealthy lifestyles, or anti-environmental policies.
+Exclusion criteria: Non-qualifying impact areas include work to propagate ideological views serving partisan interest groups, including political parties, spiritual organizations, or any advocacy that includes the dissemination of ideologies that advocate inequality, intolerance, unhealthy lifestyles, violence, or anti-environmental policies.

 Criteria 2.
 Primarily use interactive technology to support change